mozilla/openwebapps/docs/ACTIVITIES.md

        on_success_cb,
        on_error_cb);

+Or a concrete (but theoretical) example:

+    shareActivity = new Activity("http://webactivities.org/share", "text/html",
+                                 {url: location.href});
+    navigator.apps.startActivity(
+        shareActivity,
+        function (successResult) {
+          alert('Thanks for sharing us!');
+        },
+        function (errorResult) {
+          alert('Sharing failed :( ' + errorResult));
+        });

-This call might be made by content, or from browser chrome (in which case the calling syntax may be slightly different depending on library packaging).
+This call might be made by content, or from browser chrome (in browser chrome the class `Activity` and the functions in `navigator.apps` might need to be imported).
 When the service has been successfully invoked, the success callback function is called with a set of values that depend on the specific action.
 If the invocation fails, the error callback is called with an exception object.

 *ed: match canonical error callback behavior from other web APIs*